Department of Cancer Research » Luxembourg Institute of Health

 Mission

-The main mission of the Department of Cancer Research is to advance the treatment options of cancer and reduce the cancer burden within the Luxembourg population and beyond.
-We do so through research excellence in priority areas covering the basic, translational and clinical research landscape to foster personalised medicine programs.
-Our activities focus on difficult to treat cancers and our teams have dedicated expertise in cancer immunology, the tumour microenvironment, tumor metabolism and neuro-oncology.
-We explore the cellular and molecular mechanisms of tumor progression using a wide range of state-of-the-art technologies, including multimodal omics technologies (genomics, metabolomics…), advanced immunoprofiling analyses, as well as ex vivo and in vivo imaging modalities leveraging patient data and innovative patient-derived models for cancer research.
+The main mission of the DoCR is to advance the treatment options of cancer and reduce the cancer burden within the Luxembourg population and beyond.
+It does so through research excellence in priority areas covering the basic, translational and clinical research landscape to foster personalised medicine programmes.
+Its activities focus on cancers which are difficult to treat.
+Its team, composed of multiple Research Groups, has dedicated expertise in cancer immunology, the tumour microenvironment, tumor metabolism and neuro-oncology.
+They explore the cellular and molecular mechanisms of tumor progression using a wide range of state-of-the-art technologies, including multimodal omics technologies (genomics, metabolomics…), advanced immunoprofiling analysis, as well as ex vivo and in vivo imaging modalities leveraging patient data and innovative patient-derived models for cancer research.

 Projects & clinical trials